-Flowers… we want colorful flowers in the shade and full sun flowers as well.
-Some plants like lantana can handle the sun, others can’t.
+Flowers… we want colorful flowers in the light shade and full sun flowers as well.
+Some plants like lantana varieties in the landscape can handle the sun, others can’t.

 You’ll find plants for all occasions.
 We’ve put together a list of 12 annual full sun flowers and plants that handle humidity and heat with no problem.
-One note… some plants may not fit your growing zone!
+One note… some plants growing seasonal flowers may not fit your growing zone!

 There are several varieties of amaranth; some grown for their leaves, some as food, while others as a grain.
 It is a common annual flower in most gardens around the world, but most gardeners grow them for their colorful foliage and attractive blooms.

 The most common Amaranthus caudatus (known as Love-lies-bleeding) with long, mauve-pink flowers, and Amaranthus tricolor (known as Joseph’s Coat) with yellow and splashy red leaves.